|Health Informatics||Essential Skills for

 Health Informatics is a collaborative discipline that builds on several other fields such as information sciences, biomedicine, computer science, and mathematics.
 Proficiency in each of these areas is necessary to work in health informatics.
 Courses are available to assist students with gaining competencies in these foundation areas, since solid background knowledge in these support areas is consistent with student success in the study of Health Informatics.

-To successfully perform the duties of a health informatician, an individual must be able to think critically and analytically, must demonstrate motivation, and must have a technical understanding of the computing environment that is the basis for informatics work.
+To successfully perform the duties of a health informatician, an individual must be able to think critically and analytically , must demonstrate motivation and have a technical understanding of the computing environment that is the basis for informatics work.
 Students must be able to address problems in a clear and innovative manner.
-Other requirements include the ability to communicate in English both verbally and in writing at the college level and to work in interdisciplinary teams.
+Other requirements include the ability to communicate in English both orally and verbally at the college level and to work in interdisciplinary teams.
 Depending on their application area, students must have demonstrable competence with a programming language, college algebra, computer literacy skills, anatomy, physiology, health language, clinical care, and operational characteristics of healthcare.

 The ultimate goal of the program is to use informatics to improve the health of the people of Texas.
-The School strongly believes that healthcare will increasingly require a cooperative interaction among the health disciplines.
-The result will be practitioners who understand the technology, data, information, knowledge, assumptions and decision making of others as they attempt to design, provide and evaluate healthcare in the 21st century.
+The School of Health Information Sciences at Houston strongly believes that healthcare will increasingly require a cooperative interaction among the health disciplines.
+The result will be practitioners who understand the technology, data, information, knowledge, assumptions and decision making of others as they attempt to design, provide and evaluate health care in the 21st century.

 The Health Informatics Program will start from a strong scientific base and move to the application of informatics to a variety of areas related to the interests of students and faculty.
-These areas of interest may include, but are not limited to computational knowledge, electronic health record system, tele-health, patient-focused information systems, and computational biomedicine.
+These areas of interest may include, but are not limited to: computational knowledge, electronic record system, telehealth, patient focused information systems, and computational biomedicine.

-The Program in Health Informatics is designed to be transdisciplinary in its focus.
-The Program is the first in the United States that does not reside in a discipline-specific professional school.
-Students come from a variety of disciplines, and work in interdisciplinary teams to better understand the knowledge unique to each discipline and how that knowledge must be translated for use by other disciplines.
-In developing this program, the School has worked with representatives from Texas A&M University, Baylor College of Medicine, Rice University, the University of Houston, The University of Texas Medical Branch at Galveston, The University of Texas Health Science Center at San Antonio, and Texas Woman’s University to improve opportunities for students entering the Health Informatics Program and to create new electives available to the other schools.
+The Program in Health Informatics is designed to be trans-disciplinary in its focus.
+In the United States, this is the first program in Informatics that does not reside in a discipline-specific professional school.
+Students come from a variety of disciplines.
+They work in interdisciplinary teams to better understand the knowledge unique to each discipline and how that knowledge must be translated for use by other disciplines.
+In developing this program, the School of Health Information Sciences has worked with representatives from Texas A&M University, Baylor College of Medicine, Rice University, the University of Houston, The University of Texas Medical Branch at Galveston, The University of Texas Health Science Center at San Antonio, and Texas Woman’s University to improve opportunities for students entering the Health Informatics Program and to create new electives available to the other schools.

 Individuals holding a baccalaureate or higher degree in a health-related discipline, computer science, engineering, or management information systems can apply for the graduate Health Informatics program.
-To complete the program, full-time students usually spend a year (three semesters) for the certificate program, two years (five semesters) for the master’s program, and four years (12 semesters) for the doctoral program.
-Part-time enrollment is available for certificate and master’s students.
-The course of study is initiated in the fall, spring and summer semesters.
-The deadline for completed applications for the certificate and master’s programs is March 15 for the summer semester, July 1 for the fall semester, and November 1 for the spring semester.
-The course of study for the doctoral program is initiated in the fall semester.
-Deadline for completed applications is December 1 (for entry to the following fall semester).
+To complete the program full-time students usually spend a year (three semesters) for the certificate program, two years (five semesters) for the masters program and four years (12 semesters) for the doctoral program in health informatics studies.
+Part-time enrollment is available for certificate and masters students.
+The course of study is initiated in the fall, spring or summer semesters.
+The priority deadline for completed applications is the 15th of March for the summer semester, July 1 for the fall semester and November 1 for the spring semester.
+Applications may be submitted at other times with prior consent of the School.

-The certificate program is a certificate of completion of 15 semester credit hours of graduate level courses.
+The certificate program is a certificate of completion of 15 semester credit hours of graduate level credit.

-UTHealth awards a Master of Science degree or a Doctor of Philosophy degree to students who successfully complete the degree program in Health Informatics.
+UTHSC-H awards a Master of Science degree or a Doctor of Philosophy degree to students who successfully complete the Program in Health Informatics.